BAMresearch/ctsimu-artist-module/docs/parameter.md

 ### Constructor

-* `constructor { unit { standard 0 } }`
+* `constructor { { native_unit "" } { standard 0 } }`

-    When a parameter object is constructed, is must be assigned a valid native `unit` to enable the JSON parser to convert the drift values from the JSON file, if necessary.
-Valid drift units are:
+    When a parameter object is constructed, is must be assigned a valid `native_unit` to enable the JSON parser to convert the drift values from the JSON file, if necessary.
+Valid native units are:

     + `""` — Unitless.
     + `"mm"`, `"rad"`, `"deg"`, `"s"`, `"mA"`, `"kV"`, `"g/cm^3"` and `"bool"`.